jkjung-avt/jkjung-avt.github.io/_posts/2019-05-16-ssd-caffe-on-nano.md

 Then execute the `install_ssd-caffe.sh` script.
 Note the script would clone [SSD caffe](https://github.com/weiliu89/caffe/tree/ssd) source files into `${HOME}/project/ssd-caffe`, and build the code from there.

+During execution of the script, some of the steps (for example, installation of certain python3 modules) might take very long.
+If sudo timeout is an issue for you, you could consider using `visudo` to set a longer `timestamp_timeout` value.
+(Refer to my post [Installing OpenCV 3.4.6 on Jetson Nano](https://jkjung-avt.github.io/opencv-on-nano/) if needed.)

 ```
 $ cd ${HOME}/project/jetson_nano
 $ ./install_ssd-caffe.sh